 Pay attention to the tax benefits of paying a mortgage.
-Until recently the cap on interest deductions was a million, but under the Trump Tax Overhaul, that has been reduced to a cap of $750,000 under the 2017 Tax Cuts and Jobs Act.
+Until recently the cap on interest deductions was $1 million, but homes purchased after Dec.
+15, 2017, are limited to an interest cap of $750,000 under the 2017 Tax Cuts and Jobs Act.

 A family made the decision to finance a vacation home in Hawaii.
 When property taxes escalated due to non-residency status, the increase affected monthly cash flow.
-A solution to the situation was to refinance the primary residence, which presently had a 15-year loan, paid down over 10 years with 5 years remaining.
-The family refinanced into a 30-year loan with the same monthly payment and used the proceeds to pay off the home in Hawaii, free and clear.
+A solution to the situation was to refinance the primary residence, which had a 15-year loan, paid down over 10 years with 5 years remaining.
+The family refinanced to a 30-year loan with the same monthly payment, and used the proceeds to pay off the home in Hawaii, free and clear.